National AIDS Trust

+Founding

+The National AIDS Trust was founded October 1987 as a non-government organisation (NGO) by the UK's Department of Health, in order to deal with the escalating concern with HIV and AIDS nationally.
+It was funded with £500,000 of UK government money, with a matching charitable donation from Robert Maxwell arriving after some time.
+Its founding chair was Michael Adler, with Margaret Jay as its founding director, selected via the Medical Research Council with the encouragement of Virginia Bottomley.

+Diana, Princess of Wales made a significant contribution to National AIDS Trust in her role as patron from 1991 to 1997.
+National AIDS Trust was one of only six charities that she formally supported at the time of her death, four as patron and two as president.

 Activities

-National AIDS Trust was founded in October 1987 as a non-government organisation (NGO) by the Department of Health, in order to deal with the escalating concern with HIV and AIDS nationally.
-Today National AIDS Trust's funding comes from public donations, corporate supporters, grant-making trusts and foundations, and its own fundraising work – it doesn't receive funding from the UK Government.
+Today, the Trust's funding comes from public donations, corporate supporters, grant-making trusts and foundations, and its own fundraising work – it doesn't receive funding from the UK Government.
 National AIDS Trust is a policy and campaigning charity, working to improve the national response to HIV through policy development, expertise and the provision of practical resources rather than through offering direct support services to people living with HIV.

 Some recent National AIDS Trust successes include: